centre-for-virus-research/HackathonSep2016/README.md

 ```

-**MLlearning.r**  is the R script to predict the class of the input contigs (e.g. dark or light)  based on machine learning (here support vector machine (SVM) algorithm is used).e.g.:
+**MLlearning.r**  is the R script to predict the class (i.e. dark or light) of the contigs from their complexity based on the machine learning.
+Here support vector machine (SVM) algorithm is used. e.g.:
 ```
 Rscript MLlearning.r
 ```
-The run this R script, we need two inputs files in the same directory.
+The run this R script, two datasets(Train set and Test set) should be copied in the same directory.

 (1) testdata.complex :
 The Output file of profileComplexSeq1.pl with the complexity (e.g. GC content, entropy, etc.) of contigs for testing.